slub/esfstats/README.md

 * example:
     ```
-    python-esfstats -host [HOSTNAME OF YOUR ELASTICSEARCH INSTANCE] -index [YOUR ELASTICSEARCH INDEX] -type [DOCUMENT TYPE OF THE ELEASTICSEARCH INDEX] > [OUTPUT STATISTICS DOCUMENT]
+    esfstats -host [HOSTNAME OF YOUR ELASTICSEARCH INSTANCE] -index [YOUR ELASTICSEARCH INDEX] -type [DOCUMENT TYPE OF THE ELEASTICSEARCH INDEX] > [OUTPUT STATISTICS DOCUMENT]
     ```

 ## Requirements